sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/README.md

 ## Requirements

-- [Hardened Debian server](../how-to-configure-hardened-debian-server) or [hardened Raspberry Pi](../how-to-configure-hardened-raspberry-pi) (with at least 4GB of RAM and IPv6 disabled)
+- [Hardened Debian server](../how-to-configure-hardened-debian-server/README.md) or [hardened Raspberry Pi](../how-to-configure-hardened-raspberry-pi/README.md) (with at least 4GB of RAM, 1TB of SSD storage and IPv6 disabled)
 - Linux or macOS computer

 ## Caveats

+- Steps labelled as “bitcoin-dataset” are only required to bootstrap node using bitcoin-dataset.
 - When copy/pasting commands that start with `$`, strip out `$` as this character is not part of the command
 - When copy/pasting commands that start with `cat << "EOF"`, select all lines at once (from `cat << "EOF"` to `EOF` inclusively) as they are part of the same (single) command